 Typically, menopause always affects hair.
 As estrogen and progesterone levels decrease, you may feel that you are losing hair.
 Changing hormones results in thinning hair or a receding hairline along the temples and hairline.
 Another symptom of menopause may be an increase in facial and body hair as well.
 (8)

-8. Thyroid Issues
+8. Thyroid Issues and Hair Problems

 A mild difference in thyroid hormone production can cause hair to become fragile and result in hair loss or other hair problems.
 This may be caused by a condition known as hypothyroidism or an underactive thyroid.
 Individuals with this condition have a thyroid that does not synthesize enough hormones leading to a slow metabolism.